jacobwb/hashover-next/README.md

 HashOver 2.0 (development)
 ========

-<b>HashOver</b> is a PHP comment system intended as a replacement for services like Disqus.
-HashOver is free and open source software, under the <a href="http://www.gnu.org/licenses/agpl.html" target="_blank">GNU Affero General Public License</a>.
+**HashOver** is a PHP comment system intended as a replacement for services like Disqus.
+HashOver is free and open source software, under the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl.html).
 HashOver adds a "comment section" to any website, by placing a few simple lines of JavaScript or PHP to the source code of any webpage.
 HashOver is a self-hosted system and allows completely anonymous comments to be posted, the only required information is the comment itself.

-<b>Notable Features:</b>
+Notable Features
 ---
 <table cellpadding="2" cellspacing="2" width="100%">
 	<tbody>